skidvd/transformers/README.md

 - For purposes of this exercise, the only browser that this was developed for and is supported on is Chrome; however, current and modern versions (as of this writing) may likely work - but they are not supported as they have not been tested/validated.
 - For purposes of this exercise running with the development version/build is sufficient
 - For purposes of this exercise, no security requirements are necessary: no SSL, authentication nor authorization are in place
-- In the interest or readability and maximizing information, and as there are inconsistencies between the two ares in the instructions regarding output; I have not strictly followed the requested output format (I am including all of the requested information plus a bit more in a slightly different format).
+- In the interest or readability and maximizing information, and as there are inconsistencies between the two areas in the instructions regarding output; I have not strictly followed the requested output format (I am including all of the requested information plus a bit more in a slightly different format).
 I am hopeful that this is both acceptable and beneficial to the end user experience.
 - My development and testing has been on a Unix box and this is therefore, all that is presently supported.
 However, there are no known limitations that would preclude operation on a Windows platform - this is officially unsupported though.
 - While I typically do not like lingering console log stmts nor commented out src lines (that are not intentional comments) in committed code, I have left a few in this baseline that have been useful throughout development/debugging and/or that may be useful in the future (one such example is that the backend will log each non-special rule battles high-level result to the console as well as return it to the UI).